aschampion/rust-n5/README.md

 Compatible with Java N5 Version 2.1.3.

 ## Differences from Java N5
-- Dataset paths are relative.
-The root path in a dataset is `""`, not `"/"`.
+- Dataset paths may be relative.
+The root path in a dataset is addressable both by `"/"` and `""`.
 - Dataset paths are more strict.
 Calling methods with paths outside the dataset, e.g., `".."`, will return a `Result::Err`.

 ## Minimum supported Rust version (MSRV)